thegetty/ancientlamps/transmittal-files/Markdown Files/5_Introduction.md

 The index of inscriptions gives an alphabetical list of the texts and workshop signatures or marks.
-For closer study of the presumed geographic locations of the workshops and their activity periods, we refer readers to BM ii (chapter 3, pp. 89–121), and to bm iii (chapter 3, pp. 95–147); for the repertory of North African workshop marks, readers should consult Bussière 2000 (pp. 215–37).
+For closer study of the presumed geographic locations of the workshops and their activity periods, we refer readers to BM II (chapter 3, pp. 89–121), and to BM III (chapter 3, pp. 95–147); for the repertory of North African workshop marks, readers should consult Bussière 2000 (pp. 215–37).